Classes of topological qubits from low-dimensional quantum spin systems: Preliminary

 To define a good qubit, there are many other features studied in literature, for instance, the disjointness~\cite{JKY18}, pieceable fault-tolerance~\cite{YTC16} of stabilizer codes, and perturbative instability of the models~\cite{CL98,Gri04}.
 In this work, we limited ourselves to the primary features listed above, and we also leave fault-tolerant computation for future study.

 In our framework of encoding, a whole gapped phase is used for logical qubits.
 A whole phase is used instead of a few representative points in it, so the encoding is stable against perturbations of parameters $\vec{\lambda}$.
 Furthermore, the employed phase needs to be gapped since it can provide a certain symmetry-breaking leading to degeneracy required for encoding qubits, along with well-defined logical gates.
 The symmetries, either global or local, broken or preserved, determine the properties of the logical qubits, and also put constraints on the errors that are natural for a system.
+We also note that, although not study in the present work, the symmetries also play central roles to realize quantum gates and computation.